ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## Security Considerations

 Our authentication implementation relies on several security mechanisms working together.
-Here's a breakdown of how each component enhances security.
+Since we use ID token claims for authentication, these mechanisms focus on protecting the authentication process and verifying token authenticity.

 ### Nonce Validation

+The nonce mechanism is crucial for verifying that the ID token we'll use for authentication was issued specifically for this request.

+Nonce validation ensures ID token authenticity by comparing:

+1. **Nonce from the session store:** Retrieved using the `nonce_id` from the state parameter
+2. **Nonce in the ID token:** Included by Google in the signed token

+This prevents replay attacks and confirms we're using the correct token for authentication.

 ```mermaid
 sequenceDiagram